napari/napari/README.md

 ### which distribution to install
 If you want to contribute back to napari codebase, you need to install from source code: see the [from source](#from-source) section.

-If you do not want to use napari as python code and only use it as GUI app, the bundled app is the easiest way to install, this is also the only method that does not require python knowledge to work with napari, see [from bundled app](https://napari.org/tutorials/fundamentals/installation#installing-as-a-bundled-app)
+If you do not want to use napari as python code and only use it as GUI app, the bundled app is the easiest way to install.
+This is also the only method that does not require python knowledge to work with napari, see the [from bundled app](https://napari.org/tutorials/fundamentals/installation#installing-as-a-bundled-app) section.

 If you are using napari while using python to programmatically interact with the app, you can either install via pip or source code, however we recommend that you use conda to help managing the virtual environment, otherwise you may see compilation issues that are specific to machines.